microsoft/fast/packages/web-components/fast-components/docs/api-report.md

     styles: (context: any, definition: any) => import("@microsoft/fast-element").ElementStyles;
 }, typeof Tabs>;

-// Warning: (ae-incompatible-release-tags) The symbol "FASTTextArea" is marked as @public, but its signature references "TextArea" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "fastTextArea" is marked as @public, but its signature references "TextArea" which is marked as @internal
 //
 // @public
-export const FASTTextArea: (overrideDefinition?: import("@microsoft/fast-foundation").OverrideFoundationElementDefinition<{
+export const fastTextArea: (overrideDefinition?: import("@microsoft/fast-foundation").OverrideFoundationElementDefinition<{
     baseName: string;
     template: (context: any, definition: any) => import("@microsoft/fast-element").ViewTemplate<TextArea_2, any>;
     styles: (context: any, definition: any) => import("@microsoft/fast-element").ElementStyles;